CreativeCoding/course/docs/source/introduction.rst

 ============

 In this course you will learn the basics of creative computing for music.
-It will take you through the application of code in creative explorations of MIDI, audio and I/O communications.
+It will take you through MIDI, audio and I/O communications.

 The GitHub repository to support this course is https://github.com/CreativeCoding/course